 Having a perpetuity care plan for your pets can significantly improve their quality of life if and when you are no longer able to care for them.
 Please take the time to make arrangements for your pets.
 It is so critically important for their wellbeing, yet frequently overlooked.

-Our first recommendation will always be that you try to find a close friend or family member to care for your pet after your death.
-Make sure they understand what you’re asking of them and that they agree to care for your pet; name them as your pets’ caregivers in your estate planning; and provide them with the financial resources, veterinary records, and instructions for your pets’ care.
+Leashes End recommends that you first try to find a close friend or family member to care for your pet if you are unable to do so.
+Make sure they understand what you’re asking of them and that they agree to care for your pet.
+Name them as your pet’s caregiver in your estate planning.
+And provide them with the financial resources, veterinary records, and instructions necessary for your pet’s care.

-We recognize that this option is not always available.
-Sometimes a friend or family member just isn’t able or available to carry out this most important promise.
-Therefore, Leashes End has adopted the following policy for those who wish to entrust the care of their senior or special needs pets to us.
+If a friend or family member just isn’t able or available to carry out this most important promise to your pet, there are other options.
+Leashes End is one of them.
+We have adopted the following policy for those who wish to entrust the care of their senior or special needs pets to us.

 Perpetuity Care Policy

 For our comprehensive perpetuity care policies and procedures please download the linked file below.
 If you have questions, would like additional information about Leashes End, or would like to set up a tour of our sanctuary, please contact [email protected] for details.

 Thank you for thinking of Leashes End and for caring so much about your pet.